toptensoftware/yazd/yaza.md

 ~~~

-Note that each branch of the if directive (even those that evaluate to false) must be syntactically correct YAZA code - if directives can't be used to "commment out" code.
+Important:  each branch of the `if` directive (even those that evaluate to false) must be syntactically correct YAZA code - if directives can't be used to "commment out" code.

 ## PROC Directive